Cliveden: Duke of Buckingham and early history

 The details are recorded in a document compiled by William Waldorf Astor in 1894 called The Historical Descent of Cliveden.
-Derived from several historical sources including Lipscombe's History of the County of Buckingham, Lyson's Magna Britannia, and Sheahan's History of Buckinghamshire, it shows that in 1237 the land was owned by Geoffrey de Clyveden and by 1300 it had passed to his son, William, who owned fisheries and mills along the Cliveden Reach stretch of the Thames and at nearby Hedsor.
+Derived from several historical sources including George Lipscombe's History of the County of Buckingham, the Lysons brothers Magna Britannia, and James Joseph Sheahan's History of Buckinghamshire, it shows that in 1237 the land was owned by Geoffrey de Clyveden and by 1300 it had passed to his son, William, who owned fisheries and mills along the Cliveden Reach stretch of the Thames and at nearby Hedsor.